robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 ### Making it easier for your engineers to do better work

 I hope you saw this coming.
-If you want better work to happen in your engineering organisation, and you don't believe in miracles, then you need to create an environment in which people are capable of simply doing better work.
-This is absolutely doable, and I think a sizable amount of it comes down to getting out of the way, and removing busywork.
+If you want better work to happen in your engineering organisation, and you don't believe in miracles, then you need to create an environment in which people are capable of doing better work.

+#### Allowing engineers to improve product quality when they know it's needed

+A significant own-goal that organisations frequently score is that when they know about a quality problem, and they also have the skills available to fix it, and time to do so, they simply do not make the fix.
+To frustrated, paying customers, this is inexplicable and infuriating.
+Step zero to improving quality is to not make this mistake.
+When quality problems are identified in your product, people on the ground need to be empowered to fix them, and trust that they will be supported in advocating for the good of customers and the business!
+This is extremely obvious, and yet hugely differentiating amongst software engineering teams.
+The reason is that you can't easily imitate this, and you can't buy it.
+It's a strategic difference between high performers and low performs, and it comes from having leaders and engineers that trust each other and work together.

 #### Introducing tools that help engineers do better work